 In February 1979 I began taking Polaroid SX70 self-portraits on a daily basis to explore the idea of time as connected to a lunar month, but also to find a way to stay grounded as much of my life was imploding.
 Months turned into years and I continued the daily documentation of self for eight years, until November 1987.

 Spontaneously deciding when and where to take the photo, arbitrarily choosing which exposure and focus to use, allowed me to incorporate elements of randomness and chance in my creative process.Additional self-imposed guidelines prescribed that the camera was always handheld and only one image a day could be created, regardless of the outcome.
 I was searching for the intuitive.
 My interest in the moon began when I wanted to present the Polaroids using a standard measure of time and I chose a variation of a lunar month.

 The Polaroid series was a visual journal waiting to be decrypted as if I was looking into a mirror, seeking to understand who I was, who I was becoming, and attempting to make sense of life experiences out of my control.
-And as we all know, the camera never lies, and now looking back at this documentation I begin to understand what is revealed.
+As we all know, the camera never lies, and now revisiting this extensive self-documentation I begin to understand what is revealed.